 - Run your errand.
 Make it something quick, maybe run into a gas station for a pack of gum, or something else that will take minimal time.

 Pay attention to how your dog is acting when you come back.
 Is he howling?
 Is he barking?
 Is he chewing on something?
 These clues will tell you how to best proceed.
 If he’s barking, roll the windows all the way up the next few times until he stops, consider a muzzle temporarily.
 If he’s chewing on the seats, or ripped the dashboard down, bring a bone with you next time.
 When you get out of the car, casually toss the bone to him.
 This will occupy him while your gone.

-When you exit the car your dogs stress level can sky-rocket.
+Either method, when you exit the car your dogs stress level can sky-rocket.
 His best friend, source of all good things, just walked out.
 He doesn’t know your coming right back.
 Until he learns you haven’t abandoned him forever, you need to come up with alternate ideas to occupy, or distract him until you return.
 That’s why the short trips work best at the beginning, or having someone accompany you helps.